plakrisenko/Pain_signaling_code/README.md

     Conditions ending in `_\d+` (e.g. `model1_data1_1`-`model1_data1_9`) are added to the table for simulation and visualization purposes.
     All other conditions describe conditions of actually performed experiments.
   - `measurementData_PKAcycleMOR.tsv`
     [Measurement table](https://petab.readthedocs.io/en/latest/v1/documentation_data_format.html#measurement-table) that contains experimental measurements that were used for parameter estimation (the training dataset).
+    Comparisons between model simulations and experimental data contained in this file are shown in Figure 3.
   - `measurements_smooth.tsv`
     Measurement table for model simulation and visualization, including additional time points and conditions to enable finer resolution and smoother trajectories.
   - `observables_PKAcycleMOR.tsv`